olisheldon/olisheldon.github.io/_projects/adventofcode23/day_6.md

 ## Part 1

-This problem is very easy. `distance = t * (T - t)`, where T is the race time and t is the time spent pressing the button.
+This problem is very easy, and boils down to the formula `distance = t * (T - t)`, where T is the race time and t is the time spent pressing the button.

-The size of the problem we are tying to solve is also very small, with race times being of order 1e1.
+The size of the problem we are tying to solve is also very small, with race times being ~10 seconds.
 This removes the need for optimisation.

 ## Part 2